About PLATO Funding

-Grants will be announced in March of each year.
+Grants are announced in March of each year.

 How to apply for a PLATO Grant:

 - You must be a PLATO member to apply for funding.
-You can join here.
+Institutions can join here and individuals can join here.

 - In the past, PLATO grants have tended to range from $200 to $5,000.